colinxy/colinxy.github.io/_posts/2017-01-27-bash-handles-signals.md

 ---
 layout: post
-title:  Signal handling and What Bash Does to It
+title:  Signal Handling and What Bash Does to It
 Date:   2017-01-27
 categories: computer-science
-commentIssueId:
+commentIssueId: 13
 ---